 A walking tour meets street theater in this immersive performance of New York language and slang.
-Set in the historically linguistic melting pot of the Lower East Side, this two hour exploration of words and accents is led by a guide in a jumpsuit known as “The Tour”—but all guests participate.
-Together everyone explores through group activities the origins of local slang and the distinctive New York accent.
-More importantly, we also communicate across the city’s diverse cultures to see how they form a new one.
+Set in the historically linguistic melting pot of the Lower East Side, this two hour interactive experience brings the slang, accents, and languages of NYC to life through a performing guide in character as "The Tour" — but all guests participate.

 *NOTE* This is NOT a physical address, but an approximate location.
 Tour begins at the top of the steps to the entrance of Sara D Roosevelt Park next to the M15/21 bus stop and basketball courts.
 The closest Subway station is Second Avenue (F train), with an entrance across the street.